Prohelion/prohelion.github.io/Battery_Management_System/Operating_Thresholds_State.md

 ## OPERATING THRESHOLDS
 There are six user-settable thresholds that control the operation of the BMS.
 These should be set based on the maximum acceptable limits for the cells used in the battery pack, along with reference to the charge/discharge curves for selecting the balancing points.

-These operating points can be programmed into the BMU over the CAN bus using the BMS Setup software and a Tritium CAN-Ethernet bridge.
+These operating points can be programmed into the BMU over the CAN bus using the BMS Setup software and a CAN-Ethernet bridge.
 Settings that are required at the CMUs are passed to them from the BMU when the system starts.

 The SOC vs Voltage curve for a typical Lithium chemistry cell is shown below, along with the location of the various thresholds.